swiss-seismological-service/hermes/doc/overview.rst

 The source code directory organizes the components shown above as follows

 * **ui** contains the the :doc:`user interface <user_interface>` files, i.e. the GUI elements and their respective controllers.
 All view/window controllers are named xxx\ *window.py*.
 Qt generated user interface files are stored in *ui/views*.
 Some of the more complex views have their own `view models <https://en.wikipedia.org/wiki/Model_View_ViewModel>`_ to hold data in a view specific manner.
 These are stored under **ui/viewmodels**.
 * **core** The :doc:`core` package contains most of the business logic of RT-RAMSIS.
-It's main module defines the ``Controller``: class which owns the main components of RT-RAMSIS and serves as the entry point for the user interface actions. ``Controller`` controls the forecasting :doc:`engine`, the :doc:`scheduler` the :doc:`simulator`.
+Its main module defines the ``Controller``: class which owns the main components of RT-RAMSIS and serves as the entry point for the user interface actions. ``Controller`` controls the forecasting :doc:`engine`, the :doc:`scheduler` and the :doc:`simulator`.
 It also manages the currently active :doc:`project`.

   The two sub-packages **core/oq** and **core/ismodels** contain the modules for interfacing with openquake and for running induced seismicity forecasting models respectively.